-Map out the work load and decide what you need to keep calm, focused and still loved at the end of it!
+Map out the work load a few days beforehand and decide what you need to keep calm, focused and still loved at the end of it!

 - So in the lead up to Christmas sit down for a couple of hours and map out the jobs you want to delegate on Christmas day.
-Decorating the house can become a family event, with nibbles, kombucha, drink of choice, Christmas music.
+The Christmas decorating of the house can become a family event, with nibbles, kombucha, drink of choice, Christmas music.
 You know the drill, what needs to happen?
 Agree with your 'cavalry'.

 What else do you need to happen

 I don't know your circumstances.
 With two of us it's easier to manage.
-I hope the above empowers you to shine over Christmas holidays and I don't mean with hot flushes.
+I hope the above empowers you to shine over the Christmas day and I don't mean with hot flushes.

 Remember: You're in charge of what goes in your mouth, not the waiter, or your friends.